Visininjr/cs131_notes_dev/_chapters/videos/tracking.md

 0 & 0 & 0 & x & y & 1
 \end{array}\right)
 \end{aligned}
-$$

-where the last line is the Jacobian of the affine transformation.
+The last line is the Jacobian of the affine transformation.

 ## Iterative KLT Tracker